 I was traumatised after the second cervical screening appointment that I’d ever been to.
-I put my glass of wine on the bathroom cabinet, curled my arms around my knees and rested my head on arms.
+I put my glass on the bathroom cabinet, curled my arms around my knees and rested my head on my arms.

-The first time I went for a cervical smear, it took me 7 months of gearing myself up for the main event.
-I’ll never forget it, it was the week before my third wedding anniversary- the perfect distraction for this undignified procedure,
+The first time I went for a cervical smear, it took me 7 months to gear myself up for the main event.
+I’ll never forget it; it was the week before my third wedding anniversary- the perfect distraction for this undignified procedure.

 Or so I thought.

 Before we began, the nurse needed to check my credentials.
-I gently pointed out the mistake on the form and she snapped at me,
+I gently pointed out my incorrect title on the form and she snapped at me.

 Considering that my upcoming wedding anniversary was distracting me and motivating me?
 Yes, it mattered a great deal.

-Then she started opening it, and feeling a bit stretched became feeling quite uncomfortable.
+Then she started opening it, and feeling a bit stretched became quite uncomfortable.

 Okay, this is it, I can deal.
 It won’t be so bad.